evokateur/kindle-cloud-reader-wrapper/README.md

 A desktop app that embeds the [Kindle Cloud Reader](https://read.amazon.com), built using [Electron](https://www.electronjs.org/).
-It provides a native desktop experience for reading Kindle books on
-[older, non-Metal Macs](https://chatgpt.com/share/6850764a-2418-8012-a04d-2d54a038e04e)
-as well as Linux.
+It provides a native desktop app experience for reading Kindle books on [older, non-Metal Macs](https://chatgpt.com/share/6850764a-2418-8012-a04d-2d54a038e04e) as well as Linux.